Dee Dee Bridgewater: Biography

 She subsequently appeared in several other stage productions.
 After touring France in 1984 with the musical Sophisticated Ladies, she moved to Paris in 1986.
 The same year saw her in Lady Day, as Billie Holiday, for which role she was nominated for the Laurence Olivier Award, as well as recording the song "Precious Thing" with Ray Charles, featured on her album Victim of Love.

 In the late 1980s and early 1990s, she returned from the world of pop and contemporary R&B to jazz.
-She performed at the Sanremo Music Festival in Italy and the Montreux Jazz Festival in 1990, and four years later, she finally collaborated with Horace Silver, whom she had long admired, and released the album Love and Peace: A Tribute to Horace Silver.
+She performed at the Sanremo Music Festival in Italy – with "Angel of the Night", the English version of the subsequently winning song "Uomini soli" – and the Montreux Jazz Festival in 1990, and four years later, she finally collaborated with Horace Silver, whom she had long admired, and released the album Love and Peace: A Tribute to Horace Silver.
 She also performed at the San Francisco Jazz Festival (1996).
 Her 1997 tribute album Dear Ella won her the 1998 Grammy Award for Best Jazz Vocal Album, and the 1998 album Live at Yoshi's was also worth a Grammy nomination.
 She performed again at the Monterey Jazz Festival in 1998.
 She has also explored on This Is New (2002) the songs of Kurt Weill, and, on her next album J'ai deux amours (2005), the French Classics.